httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   sha
   : * Digest Algorithm: sha
     * Description:  The SHA-1 algorithm [RFC3174].
-The output of this algorithm is encoded using the base64 encoding  [RFC4648].
+      The output of this algorithm is encoded using base64 [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
 See {{?NO-SHA1=RFC6194}} and [IACR-2020-014].
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.